 An emotionally mature person isn’t concerned with the opinions of negative people.
 Thus they constantly ask questions, without concern for looking stupid, or appearing ignorant.
-They seek to learn, and reject any person or influence that would hinder them in that goal.
+They seek to learn and reject any person or influence that would hinder them in that goal.
 They aren’t afraid of learning things that shake up pre-existing beliefs.
 In fact, they enjoy that feeling.
 New information isn’t a threat, it’s a promise of enlightening epiphanies.
 Because they know who they are, but also know they’re never a complete and perfect whole.
-Expansion and progression excites them.
+Expansion and progression excite them.
 Stagnation is the only fear that controls their actions.
 Because being the master of one’s emotions means wanting to grow.

 Do you know of any more traits of an emotionally mature person?
 Share with us in the comments.